gbif/regionalnodes/sessions.md

 ## Live Q&A session based on pre-recorded presentations

-Goal: To share updates from nodes and the Secretariat on topics that were requested in the consultation with nodes, and enable nodes to ask questions for further discussion.
+**Goal** To share updates from nodes and the Secretariat on topics that were requested in the consultation with nodes, and enable nodes to ask questions for further discussion.

-Format: Key updates will be available from this page in the form of short pre-recorded presentations that can be reused as training materials or outreach materials (max 7 minutes per video).
+**Format** Key updates will be available from this page in the form of short pre-recorded presentations that can be reused as training materials or outreach materials (max 7 minutes per video).

 **Please view the presentations ahead of the live Q&A session and use the GBIF community forum to ask any questions ahead of the live session.
 You can also ask questions during the panel discussions.**